Pi4J/pi4j.github.io/content/documentation/providers/pigpio.md

 * pigpio-spi
 * pigpio-serial

-To use the LinuxFS provider first add the proper dependency:
+To use the PiGpio provider first add the proper dependency:

 ``` xml
 <dependency>